john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

 **Referential transparency means a function can be replaced with its return value and not effect any part of the program.** A function is pure if it has referential transparency.
-Laguages like Haskel, refereential is a key part of the langauge which the compiler can take advantage of.
+Laguages like Haskel, referential is a key part of the langauge which the compiler can take advantage of.
 Thus, Haskel can memoize eveyrthing because it can do it with no issue.
 But although Haskell can do that, JavaScript cannot.
 But that does not mean that referential transparency is only useful to languages that the complier can use.

 The benefit of referential transparency is to the benefit of the reader.
 Within the confines of JavaScript, referential transparency matters because it puts the responsibility on you, the author of the code,to make it as easy apossible for the reader of your code, to look at a line and know exactly what it is going to do so you dont have to do that work over again.
 This lends to the argument that function purity matters a great deal.

 </dd>
 </dl>